rune/rune/docs/docs/playtesting/best-practices.md

 ### Use Icons Instead of Text {#use-icons-instead-of-text}

-Many players speak little to no English so it's ideal if your game can be understood without understanding English.
+Most players prefer visual explanations instead of reading so it's ideal if your game can be understood without reading.

+### Translate Text For Non-English Players {#translate-text}

+There's many non-English players on Dusk so you increase your game's chances of success if you internationalize it by translating all text.
+The biggest non-English audiences on Dusk speak Spanish, Russian and Portuguese so translate your game into those languages.

 ### Support Solo Play {#support-solo-play}